-Getting enough sleep, and the right type of sleep, is vital for our overall health and wellbeing.
-While you sleep, your body works to support healthy brain function and maintain your physical health.
-And for children and young people, sleep is how their bodies and minds grow and develop.
+Getting enough , and the right type of sleep, is vital for our overall health and wellbeing.
+While you sleep, your body works to support healthy function and maintain your physical health.
+And for and , sleep is how their bodies and minds grow and develop.

 When you do not get enough sleep, you feel tired, you find it hard to concentrate and remember things and you may be grumpy.
 Lack of sleep can also impair your judgement and impact your physical coordination.
 So not getting enough sleep affects the way you feel, think, work, learn and get along with other people.

 If you are having problems getting to sleep or staying asleep, or if you often feel tired during the day, you may need to work out what’s happening.
 But the good news is most sleeping problems are easily fixed.